sa-concept-refactoring/doc/chapters/introduction.typ

 = Introduction

 Writing clean and readable code is getting more important as programming languages are growing and evolving.
-This is also the case for C++ therefore, refactoring already written code is becoming more important.
+This is also the case for C++, therefore, refactoring already written code is becoming more important.

 #set quote(block: true)